d3borah/debs_learning_spark/README.md

 * .filter(func)
   * *Returns elements for which func returns True*
 * .mapPartitions(func)
   * *On a partition, given an iterator of element(s) in that partition's RDD, return an iterator of result elements.
-Use cases include avoiding constructing expensive objects (eg partition specific counters, parsers, and writers) for each element, instead passing functions with these objects into .mapPartitions().*
+Use to avoid constructing expensive objects (eg partition specific counters, parsers, and writers) for each element, instead passing functions with these objects into .mapPartitions().*

 ### Actions